 Rainy Season (November to April)

-I hiked my Inca Trail to Machu Picchu in early April, at the end of the rainy season, and not a day went by without rain.
+I hiked my Inca Trail in early April, at the end of the rainy season, and not a day went by without rain.
 Luckily it was never that bad and it never lasted for the entire day – it was mostly just a shower that started after lunch and lasted for a couple of hours at most.
 And since it was the last tail of the rainy season, the vegetation on the hike was absolutely lush and everything was in bloom.

 However, other months get significantly more rain.